opensearch-project/documentation-website/_im-plugin/ism/error-prevention/resolutions.md

 GET <index>/_alias?pretty
 ```

-If the response does not contain `"is_write_index" : true`, the index is not a write index:
+If the response does not contain `"is_write_index"` : true, the index is not a write index.
+The following example confirms the index is a write index:

 ```json
 {